mihaigalos/fun/attiny10_rgb/README.md

+# Fun with an AtTiny10 : control a RGB led via Software UART

-# Prerequisites
+## Prerequisites

 - make.exe in PATH
 - avr-objcopy.exe in PATH
-- environment variable Tiny10DescriptionFiles pointing to the Attiny10
+- environment variable Tiny10DescriptionFiles pointing to the AtTiny10
 base description files (i.e. : C:\Program Files\Atmel\Studio\7.0\Packs\atmel\ATtiny_DFP\1.1.102)

-# How to
+## How to

+### Building

 Call make all from a bash / batch console to build.
 Call make clean to remove a previous build.

+### Controling

+Hit up a terminal and send the tiny commands via Software UART.
+Default settings are 8N1@38400bps.

+If you can read regex, here's what you can send [rgbc]{1}[0-9]{3}. r = red, g = green, b = blue, and afterwards 3 decimals (000-255).
+Example : r200 c = clear.
+Example : c000